 For more about how to overcome life’s battles in your thought life, check out the Life.Church series, Winning the War in Your Mind.

 Of course, one of the best ways to renew your mind and take hold of your thinking is to be part of a church and surround yourself with friends who can hold you accountable.
-You can stay near to God on a regular basis by visiting Life.Church Online.
-There are services every single day, and also hundreds of LifeGroups that are waiting with open arms to welcome you right now.
+And you can stay near to God on a regular basis through prayer.